TayyubaK/Tableau-Project/README.md

 **Findings:**
 * New York state has the highest dollar cost from wildlife strikes even though surrounding states have a comparable number of airports.
+* Other states with high cost are Colorado, California, Florida, and Oregon.

 ### Which species are affected by the strikes?

  **Visualizations used:**
  * Scatterplot of dollar cost vs. number of strikes for species.

  **Findings:**
   * Of the 4 animal categories (bats, birds, reptiles, terrestrial mammals), birds account for the most strikes.
   * Some birds have a high number of strikes (e.g. Mourning Dove, Gulls, Barn Swallow) but relatively low dollar cost.
 However, the Canada Goose has only 564 strikes out of 28,298 but accounts for almost $80M in dollar cost.
   * Bats have fewer strikes but a similar pattern.
 Vesper bats have a lower number of strikes than other bats but result in a greater dollar cost.
   * For terrestrial mammals, white-tailed deer have a high number of strikes and dollar cost.
 Coyotes have a high number of strikes but compartively less dollar cost.
   * Reptile strikes are much lower and result in no recorded dollar cost.

 ### What are the effects of wildlife strikes on aircraft?